taviandir/tampermonkey-CONfetti/README.md

 # Why

-I made this script to fix the issues that frustrated me and added features I thought was lacking.
+I made this script to fix the issues that frustrated me and added functionality I thought was lacking and should already exist.

 # Features